ckuelker/pankyll-documentation/en_US/Example-Sites/pankyll-theme-rankle-example.md

 ---

 > This [Pankyll] [theme] [example] is a template that shows how to configure a
-> site with the theme [Rankle] and can be used to kick start once own site.
+> website with the theme [Rankle] and can be used to kick start once own
+> website.

 ## Test The Example